Guatemala forces stall migrant caravan with tear gas, batons

 Mexico mounted a dissuasive campaign at its southern border, circulating videos and photos of thousands of National Guardsmen and immigration agents preparing if the migrants manage to cross Guatemala.

+“The Mexican government recognizes the outstanding work of the government of Guatemala, which has acted in a firm and responsible manner toward the contingent of migrants that violated its sovereignty,” according to the statement.

+The department said Mexico “rejects any unregulated and disorderly entry that puts at risk the lives and health of the migrant population or the host country.”

-Honduras has been ravaged by the COVID-19 pandemic and two major hurricanes that hit the country in November leaving its most productive northern regions in tatters.
+Honduras has been ravaged by the COVID-19 pandemic and the hurricanes that hit the country in November leaving its most productive northern regions in tatters.
 Many of the migrants hope for a warmer reception from the incoming administration of President-elect Joe Biden who will be inaugurated Wednesday.

 So far, Biden's team has indicated it will not make immediate changes to policies at the U.S.-Mexico border.